saveitforparts/Carryout-Rotor/README.md

 The Carryout antenna uses a 360-degree clockwise coordinate system, with the coax / F connector at approximately 135 degrees.
 You may have to run some serial console commands like "target", "g 0 22" to find the 0 or North position.
-I marked my dish with sharpie once I determined this.
+I marked mine with sharpie once I determined this.

-Generally I place the dish with the "0" position facing due North.
+Generally I place the antenna with the "0" position facing due North.

 **Using as an Az/El rotor:**